Nicolas Delfosse

 Intern supervision:

-I supervised the following PhD students for a three-month internship:
+I supervised the following PhD students for 12-weeks internship:

 - Rui Chao, summer 2019 (Duke University)